Duds/dale-rogers-portfolio/docs/DEPLOYMENT.md

 ## Overview

-This document outlines the deployment process for the portfolio website, ensuring consistent and reliable deployments across environments.
+This document outlines the deployment process for the portfolio website, ensuring consistent and reliable deployments across environments using Azure App Service and GitHub Actions.

 ## Environments